The Importance of 301 Redirects

 Without putting into place important redirects, users searching for a particular query might still see one of your site’s subpages listed in the search results page on Google, and clicking on this will result in a 404 or 401 error which leaves users at a dead end when searching for a particular query.
 It’s the easiest way to make a potential lead disappear into thin air!

-Aside from satisfying the user and helping them find what they want, Google also needs to be taken into consideration.
+Aside from satisfying the user and helping them find what they want, search engines also need to be taken into consideration.
 If there are a huge amount of links that have not be redirected, Google will penalise your website for not addressing these properly by dropping your search rankings.

 Enter, the 301 redirect.